 How Civil Air Patrol Cadet History Project began:

-This site was initially created July 2012 as a vehicle for a comprehensive history of the CAP cadet program, which was available as a Powerpoint presentation.
+This site was initially created July 2012 as a vehicle for a comprehensive history of the Civil Air Patrol cadet program, which was available as a Powerpoint presentation.
 Over time, the contents of the Powerpoint have been integrated into this website.

 With the help of CAP members and historians nationwide, this website has grown beyond the presentation.
-Through a variety of other efforts and projects, many people have worked countless volunteer hours to ensure CAP's history is protected and preserved.
-They have graciously shared some of their archives and resources with me.
+Through a variety of other projects, many people have worked countless volunteer hours to ensure CAP's history is protected and preserved.
+They have graciously shared some of their archives and resources with me - and you.

 This is a tribute to the cadet program we love and revere.

 I hope this website will be a useful resource for all historians, and a source of nostalgia for former cadets.